Divorce

 How We Can Help You

 Attorney Nina Scopetti is a lawyer who cares.
 She understands what divorce or dissolution means to you and your family.
-When you come to our firm, you can trust that your case and your story is not another case number on the docket.
+When you come to our firm, you can trust that your case and your story are not just another case number on the docket.

 As our client, you can expect the following: